ThibaultDieudonne/RiotMatchmaking/README.md

 # external functions:

-get_players: returns a list of players names (challengers is a nice start)
 get_last_game_id: returns int game_id of last ranked played by a given player
 get_player_streak: use heuristic based on history to return int in [0,2]